TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 ::: warning
 The functions to import / export to and from HTML / Markdown are considered "lossy"; some information might be dropped when you export Blocks to those formats.

-To serialize Blocks to a non-lossy format (for example, to store the contents of the editor in your backend), simply export the built in Block format using `JSON.stringify(editor.allBlocks)`.
+To serialize Blocks to a non-lossy format (for example, to store the contents of the editor in your backend), simply export the built-in Block format using `JSON.stringify(editor.allBlocks)`.
 :::

 ## HTML